 Disulfide bonds are formed by oxidation of the sulfhydryl groups on cysteine.
 Different protein chains or loops within a single chain are held together by the strong covalent disulfide bonds.
 Both of these examples are exhibited by the insulin in the graphic on the left.
 Eg: Insulin Protein

 Hydrogen bonding between “side chains” occurs in a variety of circumstances.
-The most usual cases are between two alcohols, an alcohol and an acid, two acids, or an alcohol and an amine or amide.
-In giving the structures for various examples, the backbone of the protein fragment will be represented by a short helix with only the side chain structure given as in the graphic on the left.
-In the prion protein, TYR 128 is hydrogen bonded to asp 178, which causes one part of the chain to be bonding with a part some distance away.
+The most usual cases are between two alcohols, an alcohol and an acid, two acids, or alcohol, and an amine or amide.
+In giving the structures for various examples, the backbone of the protein fragment will be represented by a short helix with only the side-chain structure given as in the graphic on the left.
+In the prion protein, TYR 128 is hydrogen-bonded to asp 178, which causes one part of the chain to be bonding with a part some distance away.
 Eg: Prion proteins

 Examples of amino acid side chains that may hydrogen bond to each other:

 - Two alcohols: Ser, Thr, and Tyr

 - Alcohol and an acid: Asp and Tyr